🎵 Audio & Speech¶

 -

-This work presents the first application of Sparse Autoencoders (SAEs) to the audio/music domain, extracting interpretable musical concept features from the residual stream of the autoregressive music generation model MusicGen, and leveraging these features for controllable generation (steering).
+This work represents the first application of Sparse Autoencoders (SAE) to the audio/music domain, extracting interpretable musical concept features from the residual stream of the autoregressive music generation model MusicGen and leveraging these features for steerable generation.

 -